requarks/wiki-docs/install/windows.md

   tar xzf wiki-js.tar.gz -C "C:\wiki"
   cd C:\wiki
   ```
-  > The **tar** utility is only available on Windows 10.
+  > The **tar** utility is only available on Windows 10 and later.
 On earlier versions, you'll need a 3rd-party utility like [7-zip](https://www.7-zip.org/) to extract the file.
   {.is-warning}
 5. Rename the sample config file to `config.yml`:
   ```powershell